 The volunteer excavation team includes archaeologists, historians, students, lovers of history escaping their day job, and people looking for a little adventure.
 Whether your interest in archaeology is professional or personal, the Azekah experience is open to all.
 As we continue to dig deeper by using modern techniques and expertise, the site continues to evolve and excite.

 Azekah has yielded exciting archaeological secrets across the 2012, 2013, 2014, 2015, and 2016 seasons.
-We are currently in a hiatus year and will return to the field in 2018.
-To secure your spot with the team, please be sure to register here on the website.
+To secure your spot with the team and be a part of our 2018 story, you can register right here on the website.

-Want a taste of life at Tel Azekah?
-Explore our 2016 Azekah information pack and discover all you need to know about travel, transport, staff, site, and more: Azekah 2016 Information Pack
+Want a taste of life at Tel Azekah before you join us?
+Explore our 2016 Azekah Information Pack and discover all you need to know about travel, transport, staff, the site, and more: Azekah 2016 Information Pack